henryyuhsiufeng/NotesOnOS/EXAM_1_NOTES/E1_NOTES.md

         - Synchronous, so you want to execute the next instruction, not the same one again
         - handler changes PC at the base of the stack
         - on system call, increment is done by the hardware
-- For effection protection, the hardware must support at least three features:
+- For effective protection, the hardware must support at least three features:
     - 1) Privileged instructions
         - prevents user processes from halting the machine
         - mode bit